-Workshops or conferences often form part of a project and if you organize these you will probably invite some external speakers.
+Running workshops or conferences often forms part of an overall project and if you do this you will probably invite some external speakers.
 It is likely you will want to put any presentations or videos of the proceedings up on your website after the event.
 Remember if you are doing this to get the relevant consents and licences in place first from external presenters as this is much easier than doing it retrospectively.
 This can be captured by asking them to confirm their permission for this to be done when inviting them, always ensuring that the permission is transferable to another organisation that may host the site in the future, as in the case of ReStore.
 Of course if you are paying for the presentation then it could form part of the contract for engaging them.

-In a resource we have been recently working on for ReStore, this had unfortunately not been done at the time, so we have developed a simple template that the depositing institution would be able to use to retrospectively obtain the permissions required from contributors.
+In a resource we have been recently working on for ReStore, this had unfortunately not been done at the time so we have developed a simple template that the depositing institution would be able to use to get the retrospective permissions we would need.

-Also be cautious if you decide to video your event.
+Also be cautious if you decide to video the proceedings of your event.
 Obviously, you will need consents from the presenters, but don't forget that anyone asking questions and/or easily visible in the video will also need to give their consent.
 When running events you can legitimately capture this consent when they register, whether or not you are charging a fee for attendance.
 Otherwise you may be wise to ensure that any filming simply focuses on the actual presenters.
 Also ensure that if using an external organisation to do the filming, you get the rights passed over in the contract engaging them.